Reference Guide beginner

 • Week view: identify days where production is overloaded or underutilized for better leveling

-• Recipe filters: view only ganache batches, or only caramel batches, to plan equipment-specific capacity
+• Recipe filters: view only ganache batches, or only caramel batches, to plan equipment-specific capacity (matters when one piece of equipment is a bottleneck)

 Conflict prevention in small kitchens is primarily about equipment availability and human capacity, not ingredient availability.
 Two recipes that both require the depositor for two hours cannot both be scheduled for the same two-hour window.
 The calendar makes these overlaps visible before they become problems.
 As a rule of thumb, never schedule more than 75–80% of your available production hours on any given day—leave buffer for setup, cleaning, and unexpected delays.